 Lavender (Lavandula angustifolia) is now cultivated all over the world, including France, Russia, Bulgaria, the Himalayas and Croatia.
 Lavender is the most popular and widely used essential oil and for good reason: not only is it remarkably gentle and effective, but it has an almost universally beloved aroma - floral, soft, and herbaceous.
 This is one of the essential oils that everyone should have on hand.

-Common Uses for Lavender Essential Oil: Lavender essential oil is used to help relieve headaches, PMS, cramps and muscular aches and pains.
+Lavender essential oil is used to help relieve headaches, PMS, cramps and muscular aches and pains.
 It can help relieve sinus and nasal stuffiness and chest congestion.
-Probably most well known for its ability to reduce stress and promote restful slumbere, Lavender oil is the number one choice for many when they need calming, grounding and rest.
-In fact, aromatherapy researchers found, when testing several different oils, that lavender oil was the most effective at relaxing brainwaves and decreasing stress.
+Probably most well known for its ability to reduce stress and promote restful slumber, Lavender oil is the number one choice for many when they need calming, grounding and rest.
+In fact, aromatherapy researchers found that Lavender oil was the most effective essential oil for relaxing brainwaves and decreasing stress.